Esakkidassyadav/Bottleneck_Detection/README.md

 ##  Project Overview

-This project builds a **three-layer end-to-end pipeline** for early-stage bottleneck prediction in supply chain operations — before route assignment is even made.
+This project builds a **three layer end-to-end pipeline** for early-stage bottleneck prediction in supply chain operations before route assignment is even made.
 The system combines discrete-event simulation, process mining, and classical ML to enable proactive decision-making in logistics workflows.

 **Core question:** *Can we predict supply chain bottlenecks at early process stages, using only upstream event data, before the bottleneck actually occurs downstream?*